japplis/ant-commander-doc/file-systems.md

 The bookmark file system will show the bookmark like if it was a directory.
 Clicking on a bookmark (file or directory) will open the file or directory.

-Use `Navigation -> Go To... -> Drives drop down` to go to a bookmark file system.
+Use _Navigation -> Go To... -> Drives drop down_ to go to a bookmark file system.

+### Bookmark file

+The bookmark file file system is a file system that takes a text file (.bookmarks extension) as input and create a file system based on the bookmarks in text file.

+Like for Lst or compressed file, just double click on the .bookmarks text file to open the file system.

+You can manipulate the bookmarks in this file system by copying files, moving files, renaming files, creating folders.

+This file system is in beta stage, so you may experience more bugs.
+In this case, you can always edit the .bookmarks file using a text editor.

 ### RAM

 Ram will store files and directories in the RAM of the computer.

-Note that as soon as you close the application, all files and directory in the file system will be permanently deleted.
+Note that as soon as you close the application, all files and directories in this file system will be permanently deleted.

 ## URL
 File locations are stored with URLs.
 More info at the [Commons VFS website](https://commons.apache.org/proper/commons-vfs/filesystems.html)